Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/HARDWARE_SRS.md

 - One unit shall communicate with the router while the other router sends data to the first unit.

-- If one unit goes down the data shall be sent from the sensor which is still alive.
+- If one of the water level sensors goes down, the other one still sends data.

-- The units shall use the 433.05 MHz band to communicate.
+- The units shall use the 434.00 MHz band to communicate.

 ### 2.2 Non-Functional Requirements